5 Basic Decorating Rules According To Interior Designers

 A focal point can be something as obvious as a fireplace or tv, but it can also be a window, a large piece of furniture, a furniture grouping, an architectural detail – anything that catches your eye as soon as you enter a room.

 A room can also have multiple focal points, which can be a real challenge.
-I talked about this at length (with loads of tips!) in a Design Dilemma post that I did a while back.
+I’ve talked about this in greater detail (with loads of tips!) in a previous blog post.
 I highly recommend taking these tips into consideration when doing your space planning!

 DECORATING RULE #4: CHOOSE YOUR FABRIC AND RUGS FIRST